State Wildlife Grants Program

 Since 2001, the Game Commission has utilized State Wildlife Grant funding to support more than 50 bird and mammal conservation projects, including wildlife research, habitat improvement, land acquisition and other efforts.
 Many projects are conducted by partnering with colleges and universities, conservation organizations and natural history museums, thereby maximizing the Game Commission's use of these federal funds.
 To see a detailed map of the locations of these projects, as well as project descriptions, click on the map below.

-If you have questions about the State Wildlife Grants program, please contact Nate Zalik via email at
+If you have questions about the State Wildlife Grants program, please contact Cathy Haffner via email at